aliens-pub/WebSystemFrame/replit.md

 ## Overview

 This is a full-stack business management system built with React and Django.
 The application features role-based authentication with two user roles (MANAGER and ENGINEER), a clean modern UI using shadcn/ui components, and a scalable architecture designed for business operations management.
-The system uses MySQL database with employee table for user management.
+The system uses PostgreSQL database with employee table for user management.

 ## System Architecture